 I explore and question the boundaries between decorative art and art.

 This distinction is recent.
 For a long time, and until the Renaissance, art and "technè" (Greek) were confused.
-By "technè," the Greeks mean the know-how that allows the production of an object.
+By "technè," the Greeks meant the know-how that makes it possible to produce an object.
 The word has a very broad meaning: it encompasses both the work of the craftsman and that of the artist.

 Where does art end and the object begin?